biomadeira/pycoevol/README.md

 	-p PARAMETERFILE, --parameters=PARAMETERFILE

-For a detailed overview on how to install and use Pycoevol, please refer to the [User Guide] (https://sites.google.com/site/fmadeirawiki/home/pycoevol/Pycoevol_userguide.pdf)
+For a detailed overview on how to install and use Pycoevol, please refer to the User Guide.

 **Coevolution measures:**